RMPL: Relation-aware Multi-task Progressive Learning with Stage-wise Training for Multimedia Event Extraction: Approach

+where $\mathcal{S}_{\tau}$ denotes the training data distribution associated with $\tau$.
 For relation supervision corresponding to $\tau=r$, each training instance is associated with a set of annotated relation triples $\{\langle h,\rho,u\rangle\}$ derived from the multimedia document $\mathcal{D}$, where $h$ and $u$ denote the head and tail entities, and $\rho$ denotes the semantic relation between them.
 The model is trained to maximize the conditional log-likelihood of these relation triples given the input document and the relation schema, leading to the relation extraction loss:

 where $\mathcal{S}_{r}$ denotes the training data distribution associated with $r$.

 The overall Stage~I training objective is a weighted combination of the heterogeneous supervision signals from the three sources: